BlockchainCommons/BCSwiftSecureComponents/Docs/02-ENVELOPE.md

 Each `Envelope` produces an associated `Digest`, such that if the `subject` and `assertions` of the `Envelope` are semantically identical, then the same `Digest` must necessarily be produced.

 Because hashing a concatenation of items is non-commutative, the order of the elements in the `assertions` array is determined by sorting them lexicographically by the `Digest` of each assertion, and disallowing identical assertions.
-This ensures that an identical `subject` with identical `assertions` will yield the same `Envelope` digest, and `Envelope`s containing other `Envelope`s will yield the same digest tree.
+Combined with the required use of [deterministically-encoded CBOR](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c), this ensures that an identical `subject` with identical `assertions` will yield the same `Envelope` digest, and `Envelope`s containing other `Envelope`s will yield the same digest tree, also called a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

 Envelopes can be be in several forms, for any of these forms, the same digest is present for the same binary object:

-* Present locally or referenced by CID or Digest.
+* Present locally or referenced by a `Digest`.
 * Unencrypted or encrypted.
 * Unelided or elided.

 Thus the `Digest` of an `Envelope` identifies the `subject` and its assertions as if they were all present (dereferenced), unelided, and unencrypted.
-This allows an `Envelope` to be transformed either into or out of the various encrypted/decrypted, local/reference, and elided/unelided forms without changing the cumulative [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) of digests.
+This allows an `Envelope` to be transformed either into or out of the various encrypted/decrypted, local/reference, and elided/unelided forms without changing the cumulative Merkle tree of digests.
 This also means that any transformations that do not preserve the digest tree invalidate the signatures of any enclosing `Envelope`s.

 This architecture supports selective disclosure of contents of nested `Envelope`s by revealing only the minimal objects necessary to traverse to a particular nesting path, and having done so, calculating the hashes back to the root allows verification that the correct and included contents were disclosed.
 On a structure where only a minimal number of fields have been revealed, a signature can still be validated.